Heritage Interpretive Assistant (SGE)

 The Heritage Interpretive Assistant (Special Grant Employee) will welcome and orient living-history, farm museum visitors at the John R. Park Homestead, a living history museum on the shore of Lake Erie.
 The Heritage Interpreter will dress in period clothing daily, lead site tours daily, demonstrate 19th century skills like animal husbandry, fireplace cooking, gardening and blacksmithing.
 This position will also assist the Curator with the care, interpretation and display of artifacts in the museum collection.

 This position is classified as a ‘Special Grant Employee’ as the tasks associated with this position are funded in whole or in part through Federal and Provincial agency funding sources.
-The period of this contract is July 2, 2025, through August 31, 2025 with possible extension(s) based on funding.
+The period of this contract is approximately June 29, 2026 through September 6, 2026 with specific hours and start date to be determined pending funding approval.
+This position WILL require weekend work.
+This position may have opportunities for part-time work beyond the contract duration based on funding.

 To Apply:

-Send your resume and cover letter in one document (either Word or PDF format only) to careers@erca.org by no later than 4:00 pm on March 17, 2025.
+Send your resume and cover letter in ONE document (Word or PDF format only) to careers@erca.org by no later than 12:00 pm on March 27, 2026.

 Note the title of the position you are applying for in the subject line of your email.